 In 1260, the Mongols were riding as high as they’d been at any time since Genghis Khan’s death in 1215.
-In less than 10 years, their armies had stormed through Iran and Iraq, crushing the notorious “Assassins” sect and ending the over 700 year old Abbasid Caliphate in the process, and with the empire also expanding into eastern Europe and southern China, it must have seemed like the Mongols would go on expanding until they ruled the entire world.
+In less than 10 years, their armies had stormed through Iran and Iraq, crushing the notorious “Assassins” sect and ending the over 700 year old Abbasid Caliphate in the process.
+With the empire also expanding into eastern Europe and southern China, it must have seemed like the Mongols would go on expanding until they ruled the entire world.
 The architect of this latest round of expansion was the Great Khan Möngke, who had come to power in 1251, after something of an internal coup d’etat forced the descendants of Genghis Khan’s third-eldest son, Ögedei, out of the Great Khanate (Ögedei had been Genghis’s chosen successor and his son Güyük had succeeded him) and installed the descendants of Genghis’s youngest son, Tolui (Möngke was Tolui’s son), in their place.

-It’s really at that point, in 1251, that the Mongol Empire stopped being one empire and started devolving into four empires: the Golden Horde on the Eurasian steppe (Russia, Kazakhstan, eastern Europe), ruled by descendants of Genghis’s oldest son (though his paternity was questioned) Jochi; the Chaghatai Khanate in Central Asia (any country that ends in “-stan” today, plus parts of China and India), ruled by descendants of Genghis’s second-oldest son Chaghatai; the Ilkhanate in the Middle East (Iran, Iraq, and Turkey), ruled by descendants of Tolui, and the Empire of the Great Khan in China (where it was known as the Yuan Dynasty) and Mongolia (plus Korea, Indochina, Myanmar, Bhutan, parts of Russia and India), also ruled by Toluids.
+It’s really at that point, in 1251, that the Mongol Empire stopped being one empire and started devolving into four empires: the Golden Horde on the Eurasian steppe (Russia, Kazakhstan, eastern Europe), ruled by descendants of Genghis’s oldest son (though his paternity was questioned) Jochi; the Chaghatai Khanate in Central Asia (any country that ends in “-stan” today, plus parts of China and India), ruled by descendants of Genghis’s second-oldest son Chaghatai; the Ilkhanate in the Middle East (Iran, Iraq, and Turkey), ruled by descendants of Tolui; and the Empire of the Great Khan in China (where it was known as the Yuan Dynasty) and Mongolia (plus Korea, Indochina, Myanmar, Bhutan, parts of Siberia), also ruled by Toluids.
 Nominally the Great Khan, who first ruled from Mongolia but later from the Chinese city of Khanbaliq (modern Beijing), was the overlord of the rulers of these other empires, but in practice all four were separate entities and frequently went to war with one another.

 There were still Crusader kingdoms in the region at this time, and one, Antioch, became a Mongolian vassal alongside its Cilician (in southern Anatolia) Armenian overlords, and participated in Hulagu’s conquests of Aleppo and Damascus.
 The Mongols made diplomatic overtures to the Crusaders at Acre, but as Mongolian diplomatic overtures generally took the form of Mafia “protection” deals, the Crusaders didn’t take them up on their offer.
 The Mamluks also approached Acre about an alliance, and while the Christians were more amenable to a deal with the Mamluks, they decided to remain technically neutral.
 In reality this was more of “neutral, but” policy, as they allowed the Mamluks to pass unmolested through Acre’s territory on their way to meet the Mongols.

 Ayn Jalut means “the Spring of Goliath” in Arabic, and when the two armies faced off there (in the Jezreel Valley, in the Lower Galilee region of modern Israel), you could have made an argument that either one was the David to the other’s Goliath.
-The Mongols were the Mongols; they’d conquered much of the world by that point, and surely anybody who stood against them was the underdog.
+The Mongols were the Mongols; they’d conquered much of the world by that point, and surely anybody who stood against them was the underdog…right?
 On the other hand, this was a tiny Mongolian army (10,000-20,000 fighters by most estimates) facing what is generally believed to have been a substantially larger Mamluk force that knew the terrain and was fighting with religious zeal (the Mongols were a hodgepodge of animists, Buddhists, some Muslims, and Nestorian Christians, plus they’d already sacked the caliphal capital and executed the caliph, so Qutuz styled himself and his men as Defenders of Islam).
 The Mamluks also appear to have been using some kind of very early firearms, which didn’t do much in terms of killing people but scared the hell out of the Mongols’ horses (and probably the Mongols themselves).

 Whatever combination of numeric superiority, technological superiority, ideological zeal, etc., was responsible for the outcome, the upshot of Ayn Jalut is that the Mamluks won.
 They did it by, of all things, confusing the Mongols with tactics that the Mongols themselves used all the time, in particular a feigned retreat by Baybars and his vanguard that suckered Kitbuqa and his army into a Mamluk trap.
 Even at that, the Mongols put up such a fight that Qutuz had to personally lead his reserves into the battle, shouting Islamic slogans all the while, to ensure victory.
 The Mamluks suffered heavy losses, but the Mongol army was almost completely annihilated, including Kitbuqa.
 Egypt was preserved from the Mongolian conquests, and eventually Syria (which proved impossible for the Mongols to hold) and the rest of the Levant were absorbed into the Mamluk sultanate as well.

 Qutuz is still revered today as the man who defended Islam’s last bastions against the surging Mongols, but he didn’t live long enough to bask in his glorious victory.
 He was assassinated on the way back to Egypt, probably by Baybars.
 The general was expecting Qutuz to promote him to some lofty position like Governor of Aleppo or the like, as a reward for his performance in the battle, but Qutuz had Baybars pegged as an ambitious threat and refused to enhance his position.
 Whether Baybars was directly involved in the assassination or not, he’s the one who benefited, by becoming the new sultan.
-As such, he immediately went after the Crusaders, ostensibly because Antioch had aided the Mongols, but he even besieged Acre despite the fact that Acre had actually been friendly to the Mamluks.
+As such, he immediately went after the Crusaders, ostensibly because Antioch had aided the Mongols, but he even besieged Acre despite the fact that Acre had actually been friendly toward the Mamluks.
 He captured a number of cities, including Antioch and Jaffa in 1268, and Ascalon (which he had destroyed) in 1270, and these losses put the Crusader states into a death spiral that ended with the Mamluk capture of Acre, the last Crusader state left standing, in 1291.
 Baybars died in 1277, so he didn’t live to witness this final elimination of the last Crusader state.

 Hulagu backed his brother Kubilai’s appointment as Great Khan against the rival claim of Ariq Böke, then returned west as those two prepared to fight a civil war that would last until 1264 and would really spell the end of Mongol unity.
 He was obviously itching for another crack at the Mamluks, but instead he was sucked into a war with his cousin Berke, the ruler of the Golden Horde.
 Berke had converted to Islam sometime in the 1240s, and watched in horror when Hulagu sacked Baghdad and executed the caliph.
 He also believed that Hulagu had taken territory in the southern Caucasus that really belonged to him, and he supported Ariq Böke in the civil war back east.
 So Berke signed a treaty with the Mamluks, and then went to war with his fellow Mongols.
 Hulagu suffered a serious defeat to the Golden Horde in the northern Caucasus in 1263, really the only serious fighting of the war, and then died in 1265 (Berke died the following year).

 The Battle of Ayn Jalut is an event of serious importance in world history, a genuine turning point.
 It stopped the Mongols’ westward expansion and saved Islam at a time when the entire religion seemed to be in desperate straits.
 Although later Ilkhans would convert to Islam, in 1260 there was no reason to believe that this would happen, and in fact it might not have happened without Ayn Jalut.
 It’s also an event that lends itself to “what if” speculation, specifically “what if Hulagu had gone into Ayn Jalut himself, with his full army?”
 Considering that the Mamluks struggled to win the battle against a severely weakened Mongol force led by a guy who (kind of inexplicably) fell for the oldest trick in the Mongols’ own book, there’s a strong case to be made that the whole Mongol army, commanded by Hulagu himself, would have won the battle and possibly taken Egypt.
-History could have looked a lot different in that case.